amuszyn/dnd-notes/dnd/bit/keep-in-mind.md

 AppearsToBeCount = 20
 IPullAPotato = 1

+Camilla needs to feed on the 22nd of Manaros.

 ## Old Notes

 I have become a rather good cook during my time sailing.